Saniahyd1/Fetch-news/README.md

 <img width="1336" height="670" alt="image" src="https://github.com/user-attachments/assets/4edf0ee8-579b-453f-9329-27cb6fd09fde" />

+<h1>📰 Fetch Disaster News</h1>

+<p>Connect instantly with the latest disaster-related news in a clean and organized format.
+The project fetches news articles and displays them both in the terminal and a formatted HTML file.</p>

 <h1>📖 About the Project</h1>

-<ol>Fetch Disaster News is a Python-based project built to collect, organize, and present disaster-related news articles in real time.<ol>
+<ol>Fetch Disaster News is a Python-based project built to collect, organize, and present disaster-related news articles in real time.<ol><br>

 <ol>It aims to:<br>